stealthman22/100-days-of-code/log.md

 DAY 25  (7th April 2019)

 Got back home super late.
 Thanks to these tropical torrential downpour.
 So I sat down to code, struggled for 40 minutes with a sleepy eye, Couldn't help it and dozed of.
 Let's reset for tommorow.

+DAY 25 (Repeat 8th April 2019)

+Did a lot of reading today, there is a lot of knowledge gap I need to fill in JS.
+Read about 2 chapters in js grammar, it's  makimg me love ES 6 more.
+Did further reading on colour theory, and learnt how to build a site in grayscale.
+O and played around with the wix site builder.
+Yah it wasn't really a coding day I guess.